 Charlotte, herself a keen athlete, has competed in several international events including the Marathon des Sables, a 150 mile foot race across the Sahara Desert.
 Her enthusiasm for sport and competition enables her to understand that her clients want to be in peak performing condition and enables her to provide them with the best possible care and attention.

 Charlotte qualified in 2002 with a Diploma (Credit) in Sport & Remedial Massage Therapy from the prestigious London School of Sport and Remedial Massage (LSSM), establishing the Vital Hands practice the same year.
 Working in a relaxed environment, Charlotte tailors her treatments to suit clients’ individual needs, ensuring maximum results from a combination of massage techniques.
-Charlotte continues to tutor at the LSSM and is a member of the Sports Massage Association (SMA) for over 15 years and is still a member of the ISRM and the CNHC.
+Charlotte continues to tutor at the LSSM, was a member of the Sports Massage Association (SMA) for over 15 years and is still a member of the ISRM and the CNHC.
 She is also eligible to provide Sports massage therapy to British Athletics Commission (BAC) athletes.

 I recommend Charlotte’s treatment for beating the day to day stresses of life, not just for those suffering from sporting injuries.